ccdschool/fsharpdaybyday/week02/day10/README.md

 Maybe you have noticed: So far no explicit type information was given in any code of this tutorial.
 Values always had a type.
 But that was inferred automatically by the F# compiler.

 F# is a strongly typed language.
 However that does not mean you have to specify each and every type explicitly.
-If a type if obvious from a literal's definition, then F# is content with it.
+If a type is obvious from a literal's definition, then F# is content with it.
 From that it can infer the types of values resulting from transformations.

 At least mostly.
 Because as you see, sometimes the type inference engine is confused and needs a little hint.